phpwalter/bluewater.ai/README.md

 # Bluewater.ai

-About time we join the AI bandwagon!
+It's about time we join the AI bandwagon!

 ## Install